 Make a list.
 As dental students, we are inherently detail-oriented and so we are essentially pre-programmed to make note of important things.
 Professional travelers have perfectly itemized lists seared into their brains, but for the rest of us, it’s always a good idea to write things down.
 I think the most important things to include on this list are the items you need to pack last minute, especially those things included in your morning routine.
 You don’t want to forget your contact lens solution because you forgot to put it in your bag!

 Always have a plan.
 If you are going to be in the Swiss Alps, and two weeks later, on the beaches of Croatia, you’re going to have to be creative about the clothes you pack.
 Pack items that can serve dual functions on your adventures.
 Trust me, you don’t need a fur parka in Switzerland.
-Instead, layer on a puffer jacket that can pack down to nothing, the Under Armor shirt you work out in, and the scarf you used to keep warm on the plane.
+Instead, layer on a puffer jacket that can pack down to nothing (Lily Lulu boutique have an amazing selection if you need a new one), the Under Armor shirt you work out in, and the scarf you used to keep warm on the plane.
 If you are going to be gone for a while, it’s always a good idea to choose solid pieces that can be worn with multiple outfits.
 Ladies, your Lululemon leggings will look great on that hike and also paired with a sweater for dinner!

 Two words: Packing.
 Cubes.
 Your loan money is definitely worth the investment in these glorious inventions because they function as major space savers.
 Whether you choose to roll or fold your clothes, packing cubes keep your belongings organized into easy-to-access categories.
 I like to organize my packing cubes by outfit so I have a cube containing all my nicer dinner outfits and another one holds athletic wear.
 These things majorly upped my packing game.